 1. Hormonal Imbalances

 It just seems to be a fact of life: the older we get, the wider we get.
-The other fact of life is that as we age, the body’s production of hormones decrease.
-For men, decreases in testosterone causes these unwelcome changes: loss of muscle tone, weight gain, feeling tired, weak and irritable and unmotivated.
+The other fact of life is that as we age, the body’s production of hormones decreases.
+For men, decreases in testosterone cause these unwelcome changes: loss of muscle tone, weight gain, feeling tired, weak, irritable and unmotivated.
 As women lose estrogen, flabby abdomens appear along with loss of muscle tone.
 Progesterone is another hormone whose deficiency is responsible for the middle-age paunch.
+Hormone deficiencies are just one of the 5 weight gain causes.

 LivingYoung Center specializes in Hormone Testing for Men and Hormone Testing for Women which can either confirm or rule out that hormonal deficiencies are at the root of your weight gain.